fagan2888/numerical-toolbox-uncertainty-quantification/README.rst

     :target: https://github.com/python/black

-This repository conducts a explorative Monte-Carlo Uncertainty Quantification for Quantities of Interests in *Keane and Wolpin (1994)*.
+This repository conducts a explorative Monte-Carlo Uncertainty Quantification for Quantities of Interests of the Discrete Occupation Choice Dynamic Programming Model in *Keane and Wolpin (1994)*.

 Replication
 ###########

-To solve and simulate the model, I rely on the open-source software `respy <https://github.com/OpenSourceEconomics/respy>`_ and `estimagic <https://github.com/OpenSourceEconomics/estimagic>`_.
+To solve and simulate the model, we use the open-source software `respy <https://github.com/OpenSourceEconomics/respy>`_ and `estimagic <https://github.com/OpenSourceEconomics/estimagic>`_.
 Because the Monte-Carlo simulations require a long computation time, the relevant data is stored as pickles in ``auxiliary\results``.
 To illustrate the program, it is run for a small number of iterations in the jupyter notebook.